-Advanced Field Options will provide even more customization options for your fields.
-To locate these, you’ll need to click on the Advanced Options section.
+Advanced Field Options offer even more customization settings for your fields.
+To locate these, you’ll need to click on the Advanced tab.

 Most fields will include an option to change the field size, which can be super useful when customizing the appearance of your forms.

-If available for the type of field you’re editing, you’ll see a Field Size dropdown.
+If this option is available for the type of field you’re editing, you’ll see a Field Size dropdown.
 Options will include Small, Medium, and Large.

 In most cases, the Field Size will determine the width of the field within your form.

-However, there’s one exception: for a Paragraph Text field, the Field Size will set the height of the input area.
+However, there’s one exception.
+For Paragraph Text fields, the Field Size will set the height of the input area.

 Many fields will allow you to add Placeholder Text, which displays until the user starts typing their own text.

-Placeholder text can be used to provide instructions or even to change the design of a form.
-If you’d like to know more, we’ve shared extra details and examples in our placeholder text tutorial.
+You can use placeholder text to provide instructions or even to change the design of a form.
+If you’d like to know more, we’ve shared additional details and examples in our placeholder text tutorial.

-If you’d like a more compact or simplified form, you may want to consider hiding the labels for fields.
+If you’d like a more compact or simplified form, you may want to consider hiding your fields’ labels.

-To do this, you’ll need to check the Hide Label box.
+To do this, you’ll need to toggle on the Hide Label option.

 Note: If you choose to hide field labels, please still be sure to enter a relevant name into the label of the field.
-Since the label will still appear within the entry details, this will help to identify each field.
+Since the label will still appear in your entry details, this will help you identify each field.

-In some cases, you may want parts of a form to be pre-filled for a user.
-That way they can be saved a little effort, but can still change the input/selection if needed.
+In some cases, you may want parts of a form to be pre-filled for users.
+That way you can save users a little effort, but they can still change the input or selection if they need to.

-If this option is available for the type of field you’re editing, you’ll see a Default Value field under the Advanced Options section.
+If this option is available for the type of field you’re editing, you’ll see a Default Value field in the Advanced tab.

 For more details and examples, including defaults for Checkboxes and Multiple Choice fields, be sure to check out our guide to adding default values to fields.

-Multi column layouts are one of the easiest ways to make your forms look more customized, and in WPForms you won’t need to know any code to set this up.
+Multi-column layouts are one of the easiest ways to make your forms look more compact.
+In WPForms, you don’t need to know any code to set them up.

-After opening the Advanced Options section for the field, you’ll need to look for the CSS Classes field.
-Then on the right side of this field, click Show Layouts.
+After opening the Advanced section for a field, look for the CSS Classes option.
+To the right side of this field, click Show Layouts.

-This will open the layout tool, which will automatically add the CSS classes you need to create a multi column layout.
+This will open the visual layouts tool, which will automatically add the CSS classes you need to create your desired multi-column layout.